ahmedmmkms/last-mile-control-tower/docs/sprint-1-summary.md

 - [ ] Implement automated API testing in CI pipeline

 ## Current Status
 Sprint 1 in progress.
-Database infrastructure is complete but experiencing connection timeout issues.
-Need to resolve network configuration for Supabase connection.
-Moving forward with API development using mock data.
+Database implementation is complete and successfully connected to Supabase.
+All migrations have been applied and seed data has been inserted.
+Moving forward with API development.

 ## Next Steps
-1. Implement core entity models with mock data
+1. Implement core entity models
 2. Develop API controllers for CRUD operations
 3. Begin implementing the dispatcher dashboard UI
-4. Resolve Supabase connection issues
+4. Create unit tests for API endpoints